daisybio/circRNA-sponging/README.md

 ```

 #### Reference Files
-Besides the genome fasta, gtf and annotation files, some miRNA references are required:mature and hairpin miRNA sequences for the organism used in the analysis, e.g.  mouseand mature miRNA sequences from related species, e.g.  rat and human.
+Besides the genome fasta, transcriptome, gtf and annotation files, some miRNA references are required: mature and hairpin miRNA sequences for the organism used in the analysis, e.g.  mouse and mature miRNA sequences from related species, e.g. rat and human.
 Instructions forgenerating the miRNA reference files can be found in the [`miRDeep2 tutorial`](https://drmirdeep.github.io/mirdeep2_tutorial.html).

 ### Additional Features and Advanced Options
 #### Skip miRNA Quantification